Windom, Minnesota: Education

-Windom is home to several schools: Windom Area Middle/High School, Winfair Elementary School, Bridges Preschool and Red Rock Ridge ALC.
+Windom is home to several schools: Windom Area Middle/High School, Windom Area Elementary, Bridges Preschool and Red Rock Ridge ALC.
 It also has two private or church preschools: Busy Bees and Sunshine School.

 Windom Area Middle/High School

-Windom Area Middle/High School is the main Middle/Highschool in Windom,MN.
+Windom Area Middle/High School is the main Middle/Highschool in Windom, MN.
 Windom Area Middle/High School was home to students grade 4-12 due to renovations in 2003.
-The building originally only housed grades 5-12 after the renovations, but had to accommodate 4th-grade students starting in 2011 due to overcrowding in the elementary school building.
+The building originally only housed grades 5–12 after the renovations, but had to accommodate 4th-grade students starting in 2011 due to overcrowding in the elementary school building.
 Now it houses 5-12 again starting in 2020.
-Roughly 300 students attend the high school (grades 9-12) and 350 attend the middle school (grades 5-8).
+Roughly 300 students attend the high school (grades 9–12) and 350 attend the middle school (grades 5–8).
 The school is led by Principal Bryan Joyce and Superintendent Jamie Frank.

 Entertainment

 Riverfest

 Windom holds an annual summer festival, Riverfest, during the second weekend of June.
 A pageant crowns a Miss Riverfest, a First Runner-Up, Miss Photogenic, Miss Congeniality and a Little Miss Riverfest.
 Other activities include fireworks, Vickie Schendel 5K Walk/Run, tennis tourney, fishing tourney, turtle races, kiddie tractor pull, street dance, and a grand parade.